Updated April 2021

 WHAT IS RESISTANCE?

-Resistance is when a micro-organism initially susceptible to an antibiotic is now no more affected by it.
-This is a huge challenge that antibiotics today face due to large scale usage.
+Resistance is when a micro-organism initially susceptible to an antibiotic is now not affected by it.
+This is a huge challenge that antibiotics today face due to large-scale usage.
 It’s a constant one-upmanship fight between humans and the bacteria and the bacteria seem to be way smarter!
 The bacteria develop different types of ‘skills’ to prevent the antibiotic from being effective on them- like pumps on their cell membrane to throw the antibiotic out or prevent entry, or slightly change/modify the enzymes, protein or target structure on which the antibiotic acts.

-They can also release enzymes that can inactivate or break the chemical structure of the antibiotic.
-Some of the beta-lactam group antibiotics can get inactivated by ‘beta-lactamase‘ enzymes released by many bacteria, so now these antibiotics are often combined with ‘beta-lactamase inhibitors’ (like amoxicillin plain versus the combination of amoxicillin with beta-lactamase inhibitor called clavulanate).
+Bacteria also release enzymes that can inactivate or break the chemical structure of the antibiotic.
+Some of the beta-lactam group antibiotics can get inactivated by beta-lactamase or carbapenemase enzymes released by many bacteria.
+So now these groups of antibiotics are often combined with ‘beta-lactamase inhibitors’ (like amoxicillin plain versus the combination of amoxicillin with beta-lactamase inhibitor called clavulanate).
 Other beta-lactamase inhibitors sometimes combined with the beta-lactam antibiotics are sulbactam, tazobactam, avibactam and vaborbactam.
+Some of these like avibactam also inhibit carbapenemase.
+Extended-spectrum β-lactamases (ESBLs) are a group of diverse, complex and rapidly evolving enzymes that are posing a major therapeutic challenge today in the treatment of hospitalized and community-based infections caused by Klebsiella, E coli and Proteus.
+These enzymes share the ability to hydrolyze third-generation cephalosporins and aztreonam and exhibit co-resistance to many other classes of antibiotics, resulting in limitations in therapeutic options.

 The minimum concentration at which the antibiotic inhibits/kills the majority of a bacterial population is called the minimum inhibitory/lethal concentration (MIC or MLC) which is calculated for every antibiotic for each kind of bacteria.
-The dose and frequency of giving antibiotics is formulated on the basis of maintaining the concentration well above the MIC.
+The dose and frequency of giving antibiotics are formulated on the basis of maintaining their concentration well above the MIC.
 Chances of resistance increase when bacteria are frequently exposed to antibiotics at a lower concentration, which is not enough to kill them but gives them an opportunity to start adapting to prevent the effect of that antibiotic on them.
-This makes each subsequent generation of the bacteria gets more and more resistant to that antibiotic.
+This makes each subsequent generation of the bacteria get more and more resistant to that antibiotic.

 This is why more exposure of the community to an antibiotic, indiscriminate usage or overuse, extensive use in livestock, inappropriate duration and dose of use, and lack of hygienic practices and health regulations leads to the development of resistance of bacteria to many antibiotics.
 Most common infections like cold, cough and mild fever are caused by viruses and do not require antibiotics which are ineffective against viruses.
 However, antibiotics are often prescribed in practice for the same, contributing to the growing problem of resistance.